 Take a look around.

-A short away from Carinbrook is Corpach with some classic scenery and canal side walks.
+A short distance from Carinbrook is Corpach with some classic scenery and canal side walks.

 Your hosts, Chris and Gillian, with Harvey out in the mountains